aviv82/aviv.github.io/planning/development-strategy.md

 - there is a portfolio page on `portfolio.html`

-  - this will be developed as part of the nav bar on the `4-portfolio-text` branch
+  - this will be developed on `4-portfolio-text` branch

   - [ ] `html` use `a` for links